LetsGetLow/wasm-snake/README.md

 - Responsive controls with keyboard input
 - Delta time calculation for consistent movement speed
 - High performance with WebAssembly
-- Shared memory between Rust and TypeScript for efficient canvas rendering
+- Shared memory between Rust and TypeScript for efficient canvas update

 ## How to run the project